rz520/LittorinaPipeline/README.md

 Some example pictures.

 ### Scripts
-**Please remember to run these shell scripts in scripts directory.**
+**Please remember to run these shell scripts in a proper directory due to relative path of input files.**
 - all_pcangsd.sh: use PCAngsd to infer genomic covariance matrix from genotype likelihood data estimated by angsd. (use all_snp_pca.sh output as input)
 - all_snp_pca.sh: use angsd to estimate genotype likelihood with bam files and then calculate genetic covariance matrix.
 - angsd_snp_crab.sh: Use angsd to estimate genotype likelihood and SNP position in crab ecotype.